stackav-oss/conch/docs/conch/structure.md

 ## Kernels

-This directory contains the Triton kernels for each operation supported by conch.
+This directory contains the Triton kernels for each operation supported by Conch.
 Subdirectories should separate kernels based on their "category" (e.g. activation functions, quantization, etc.).
 We do not currently have any best-practices on this subdirectory structure.